dennisdevio/milestone-project-4/README.md

 - The wireframes were created using - [InVision](https://www.invisionapp.com/).
 - The wireframes for this project can be found [at this link](https://dennischmielewski323696.invisionapp.com/freehand/Mens-Style-Store-WkUKYDrWh)

+## Testing

+#### Bugs Fixed
+- Stripe API not working was fixed by setting the Stripe API Keys in config vars in Heroku.
+- Heroku App crash was fixed by setting 'parse' in the database url if statement in settings.py.

 #### This project was made as part of Code Institute's Full Stack Software Development Programme.